mendix/widgets-resources/packages-native/safe-area-view/README.md

 ### Custom styling

-The style of the container that is rendered within the safe area and that contains all content is fully customizable.
+The style of the safe area is fully customizable.
 Apply custom styles by defining custom style classes through Atlas.
-These classes should adhere to the following
+These classes should adhere to the following interface:
-interface:

 ```ts
 interface SafeAreaViewStyle {